kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

 Yes.
-If disabled, new Pod specifications with `clusterResourceClaimTemplateName` set will be rejected during API validation.
-Existing Pods with the field populated will fail validation on any subsequent updates.
+If disabled, new Pod or PodGroup specifications with `clusterResourceClaimTemplateName` set will be rejected during API validation.
+Existing Pods or PodGroups with the field populated will fail validation on any subsequent updates.
 Generated `ResourceClaim` resources already created will continue to exist and be bound, but further template resolution will be disabled.